leejamesss/leejamesss.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student in the Department of Information Management, [Peking University](https://www.pku.edu.cn/).
-I am fortunate to work as a research assistant at [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/english/home/index.htm) under the guidance of Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
-In Summer 2025, I joined the Stanford SALT Lab as an undergraduate visiting researcher ([UGVR](https://engineering.stanford.edu/students-academics/global-engineering-programs/chinese-undergraduate-visiting-research-program)), advised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/).
+I am a senior undergraduate at Peking University working with Prof. [Xiaojun Wan](https://wanxiaojun.github.io/).
+I was an undergraduate visiting researcher ([UGVR](https://engineering.stanford.edu/students-academics/global-engineering-programs/chinese-undergraduate-visiting-research-program)) at Stanford University, advised by Prof. [Diyi Yang](https://cs.stanford.edu/~diyiy/).

 I believe adaptivity is essential for AI systems operating in real-world settings.
 My research explores how such systems can adapt (1) to the tasks they solve, (2) the users they interact with, and (3) the social contexts they operate in.